BC Newsletter Template (Yvonne)

 Our School Summer Fair will be held on Saturday 12th July 2025, from 12:00 – 16:00!

-We look forward to seeing you at this exciting event, as we all being to look forward to the long summer holidays ☀️
+We look forward to seeing you at this exciting event, just before we look forward to the long summer holidays ☀️

 Meeting dates: